We’re makers and strategic thinkers who craft engaging brands, campaigns, and experiences.

 Nikki’s experience spans nearly 20 years across design studios, large agencies, fashion houses, magazines, and architecture firms.
 She has lectured and taught at the School of Visual Arts (SVA), Rhode Island School of Design, and the California College of the Arts.
 Nikki holds a BA in Architecture from the University of California at Berkeley and an MFA in Graphic Design from Rhode Island School of Design.

-A Brooklyn native, Gilda joined Once-Future Office in 2021.
-Coming from a background in architectural conservation and with a master’s from Columbia University’s GSAPP, Gilda brings her love for research, design, and the built environment to the projects she manages at Once–Future Office.
+A Brooklyn native, coming from a background in architectural conservation and with a master’s from Columbia University’s GSAPP, Gilda brings her love for research, design, and the built environment to the projects she manages at Once–Future Office.
 She prioritizes client satisfaction and ensures projects of all scopes and scales run smoothly, on schedule, and within budget.
 Recently managed projects include signage and wayfinding for the expanding campus of the Buffalo AKG Art Museum, a multi-channel voter engagement campaign for NYC, and signage and wayfinding for Brookfield’s two ground-up mixed-use towers in the Bronx.
 When she’s not making spreadsheets and firing off emails at the O–FFICE, Gilda enjoys spending summers in Fire Island and being an auntie to three nieces and nephews.

 Dungjai is a co-founder and Creative Director of Once-Future Office.
 A big picture systems-thinker who loves connecting design, people, and the built environment, she sees potential in all things and brings unmatched creative vision to the studio.
 A first-generation Thai-Chinese American and native Californian (LBC!), she leads our teams and projects with warmth and patience while getting shit done.
 Dungjai is an award winning designer whose work has been recognized by the Art Directors Club, Type Directors Club, Print Regional Design Annual, the Society of Publication Designers, and the Van Alen Institute.
 With her hands-on approach, she has led multi-channel campaigns for NYC, identity systems for leading practices within the architecture and design industry, exhibitions for renowned cultural institutions, and wayfinding for world-class buildings and museums.